 The courses are explained in descriptions in terms of syllabi.
-These descriptions provide detailed information and contain elements, such as course content, name of the lecturer(s), teaching and learning methods, expected learning outcomes, mode of teaching, workload / the number of credit points (in sks and ECTS), and a list of obligatory and additional literature in terms of recommended reading.
+These descriptions provide detailed information and contain elements, such as course content, name of the lecturer, teaching and learning methods, expected learning outcomes, mode of teaching, workload / the number of credit points (in sks and ECTS), and a list of obligatory and additional literature in terms of recommended reading.
 Moreover, the language of instruction (Indonesian or bilingual Indonesian-English) is mentioned.
-In addition, the Academic Guidelines contain short content descriptions of each course at a generic level.
-15 Not included are relevant exams and test formats in the syllabi of each course.
+In addition, the Academic Guidelines contain short content descriptions of each course at a more generic level.
+Not included are relevant exams and test formats in the syllabi of each course.
 However, the assessments of learning outcomes including the thesis are regulated in the Rectors Academic Regulation for Undergraduate Education.
-16

-Generally, students can study a period abroad 17, with approval from the faculty, although the curricula do not foresee mobility windows.
-In practice almost no student leaves the University for studying abroad for a period.
-Credits that students are awarded abroad will be recognised if the foreign course is equivalent to the course contained in the BCS curriculum 18.
+Generally, students can study a period abroad 15, with approval from the faculty, although the curricula do not foresee mobility windows.
+In practice for the time being almost no student leaves the University for studying abroad for a period.
+Credits that students are awarded abroad will be recognised if the foreign course is equivalent to the course contained in the Public Administration curriculum 16.